moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/observability.md

 Users can access relevant data points at the `/metrics` endpoint to calculate all the metrics listed below.
+These metrics are also available in Grafana.

 | **Metric** | **What?** | **Persona** | **Why?** |
 | --- | --- | --- | --- |